CEO, Pelican Parts Inc.

 Pelican Parts Incorporated provides this free classifieds listing service as a courtesy to our customers.
 By no means are the listings here condoned, reviewed, or edited by Pelican staff.
 Caveat emptor - buyer beware.
 We will not actively assist in mediating any complaints with respect to any trasactions resulting from the placement of a classified ad.

-Wayne R. Dempsey, CEO, Pelican Parts Inc., and Author of:
+Wayne R. Dempsey, Founder, Pelican Parts Inc., and Author of:

 Last edited by nize; 01-05-2010 at 11:37 AM..